Vratislavice nad Nisou: History

 In 1872, Reichenberger founded a public-owned brewery and maltworks in Maffersdorf, which became famous for its beer.
 The two settlements that belonged to the Bohemian governance of Liberec (Reichenberg) had 4,910 inhabitants between them.
 A local railway branch line was inaugurated on the 12th of July as a part of the Liberec-Jablonec-Tanvald railway route, leading to the building of two stations - Mattersdorf and Dörfel.

 In 1901 both villages were merged into one market town (population 6,234 by 1934), and Czech inhabitants started to use currently known name Vratislavice.
 In 1903 it obtained full status as a town, and 1918 saw the area become part of the newly founded state of Czechoslovakia.

-As a part of the Sudetenland, the town was occupied and incorporated into Nazi Germany, according to the Munich Agreement, followed in 1945 by the transfer of nearly all of the almost exclusively German-speaking inhabitants of the town by the Czechoslovak government to Germany, as agreed upon by the Allies as a definite solution to the existing ethnic strife.
+As a part of the Sudetenland, the town was occupied and incorporated into Nazi Germany, according to the Munich Agreement, followed in 1945 by the expulsion of nearly all of the almost exclusively German-speaking inhabitants of the town by the Czechoslovak government to Germany, as agreed upon by the Allies as a definite solution to the existing ethnic strife.

 In 1951, the town became connected to Liberec and Jablonec by a tram project that had been proposed since 1900.
 In 1970, services on the tramway had been periodically discontinued due to the poor condition of the tracks.
 Nowadays, the streetcar route is operated by the local transportation company Dopravní podnik města Liberce.

 Vratislavice was promoted to the status of town again in 1956, but in 1980 it became an administrative part of Liberec.
-Since 1989 there have been several attempts to renew the status of an independent town of Vratislavice.
+Since 1989, there have been several attempts to renew the status of an independent town of Vratislavice.

 Economy

 After the dissolution of the Communist Party rule during the Velvet Revolution, some companies found the transition into the free-market economy very difficult.
 The well-known brewery, Vratislav was so run down that it was forced into closure in 1998.
-During a two-year dormancy the company was bought by the Hols firm, and with help of many friends of Maffersdorfer beer the brewery was put back into operation in summer of 2004, trading under the name of Konrad.
-In 2003, the Hols brewery produced 6,500,000 litres.
-In October 2004, a new classic car museum was opened in the grounds of the brewery.
+During a two-year dormancy the company was bought by the Hols firm, the brewery was put back into operation in summer of 2004, trading under the name of Konrád.
+In 2003, the Hols brewery produced 6,500,000 L. In October 2004, a new classic car museum was opened in the grounds of the brewery.

 Vratislavice is not only notable in drinks industry as a producer of beer; Vratislavická kyselka s.r.o., owned by UNIPO a.s. of Pardubice, produce mineral water (Vratislavická kyselka) and other alcohol-free beverages.

 To this day, the brewery and carpet factory are the most important industries in Vratislavice.